coetus-jd/marco-polo/README.md

 > Play on Wokwi: https://wokwi.com/projects/346622230205039186

 ## :open_book: About
-This project contains some projects and activities from the Console Games discipline in [FATEC Americana](https://www.fatec.edu.br/).
+This project contains a game developed from the Console Games discipline in [FATEC Americana](https://www.fatec.edu.br/).
+In the game the player has to try find the other people in the room.

 ## :bricks: This project was built with:
 - [Arduino Uno](https://www.arduino.cc/)